raspy135/Qun-synthesizer/README.md

 LINE in HPF: Off is default.
 LINE in has two HPFs, one is external, one is internal HPF in the chip.
 This setting turns internal HPF.
 Technically you can get DC-coupled LINE in by changing ESP32 Lyrat board.
 This setting is useful when you use LINE IN as CV from external modules.
 See `DC coupling` section for detail.

+Sync Mode: `STOP, MIDI, 2PPQ, 4PPQ, 24PPQ`.
+Select clock souce for sequencer and LFO.
+See `Clock synchronization` for detail.
+This could make some confusion so this setting will not be saved to flash memory.

 ## POLYPHONIC SETUP
 The synth can be used as Mono or Duo tone if you have one device.
 The voice number can be increased up to 8(with Duo mode), by stacking up the synths.